 DESIGNATION OF THE WINNER

-The 5 pre-selected classes will present their project on the square in front of the Town Hall on 18 May 2020 at 2.30 pm.
-The jury composed of scientists, associations and academic actors will elect the best presentation.
+The 5 pre-selected classes will present their project on the square in front of the Town Hall during the 17th FIM, to be held in Autumn 2020.
+The jury will elect the best presentation.

 The winning class will receive an endowment worth €500.